Muswellbrook

 Muswellbrook is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

 Muswellbrook's population, as of November 2025, is approximately 12,617.
-This figure shows an increase from the 2021 Census total of 12,272 people, which translates to a growth of 345 individuals (2.8%).
-This change is inferred from ABS's estimated resident population of 12,612 in June 2024 and an additional 189 validated new addresses since the Census date.
-The population density ratio stands at 48 persons per square kilometer.
-Over the past decade, Muswellbrook has exhibited a compound annual growth rate of 0.2%, outperforming its SA3 area.
-Natural growth contributed approximately 65.5% to recent overall population gains in the area.
+This figure shows an increase of 345 people, a 2.8% rise from the 2021 Census which reported a population of 12,272.
+The growth is inferred from the estimated resident population of 12,612 in June 2024 and an additional 189 validated new addresses since the Census date.
+This results in a density ratio of 48 persons per square kilometer.
+Over the past decade, Muswellbrook has shown steady growth with a compound annual growth rate of 0.2%, outperforming its SA3 area.
+Natural growth contributed approximately 65.5% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the area is projected to grow by 596 persons, reflecting an overall gain of 4.7% over the 17-year period.
+According to population projections, regional areas nationwide are expected to have lower quartile growth, with Muswellbrook projected to grow by 596 persons to 2041, reflecting a total gain of 4.7% over the 17 years.

 Frequently Asked Questions - Population